 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

-My first step was to investigate why and how nails get dirty to begin with.
-Obviously the easiest way to get dirty nails is to dig in dirt with your hands.
+My first step was to investigate why and how nails get dirty, to begin with.
+Obviously, the easiest way to get dirty nails is to dig in the dirt with your hands.
 Everyone knows that.
 But how do your nails get grubby when you are just out and about in the city?